Teaching method

-A teaching method comprises the principles and methods used by teachers to enable student learning.
-These strategies are determined partly on subject matter to be taught and partly by the nature of the learner.
-For a particular teaching method to be appropriate and efficient it has take into account the learner, the nature of the subject matter, and the type of learning it is supposed to bring about.
+A teaching method is a set of principles and methods used by teachers to enable student learning.
+These strategies are determined partly by the subject matter to be taught, partly by the relative expertise of the learners, and partly by constraints caused by the learning environment.
+For a particular teaching method to be appropriate and efficient it has to take into account the learner, the nature of the subject matter, and the type of learning it is supposed to bring about.

-The approaches for teaching can be broadly classified into teacher-centered and student-centered.
-In a teacher-centered (authoritarian) approach to learning, teachers are the main authority figure in this model.
-Students are viewed as "empty vessels" whose primary role is to passively receive information (via lectures and direct instruction) with an end goal of testing and assessment.
-It is the primary role of teachers to pass knowledge and information onto their students.
+The approaches for teaching can be broadly classified into teacher-centered and student-centered, but in practice teachers will often adapt instruction by moving back and forth between these methodologies depending on learner prior knowledge, learner expertise, and the desired learning objectives.
+In a teacher-centered approach to learning, teachers are the main authority figure in this model.
+Students are viewed as "empty vessels" whose primary role is to passively receive information (via lectures and direct instruction) with the end goal of testing and assessment.
+It is the primary role of teachers to pass knowledge and information on to their students.
 In this model, teaching and assessment are viewed as two separate entities.
 Student learning is measured through objectively scored tests and assessments.
-In Student-Centered Approach to Learning, while teachers are the authority figure in this model, teachers and students play an equally active role in the learning process.
+In student-centered learning, while teachers are the authority figure in this model, teachers and students play an equally active role in the learning process.
 This approach is also called authoritative.
 The teacher's primary role is to coach and facilitate student learning and overall comprehension of material.
 Student learning is measured through both formal and informal forms of assessment, including group projects, student portfolios, and class participation.
 Teaching and assessments are connected; student learning is continuously measured during teacher instruction.

-Explanation

-The most basic teaching method is explanation.
-Explanation is characterized by its function as "a tool that is used by a speaker for understanding or 'giving a sense' to the object of communication, of a debate, or a discussion ...
-The role of an explanation is to make clearer the meaning of an object (method, term, assignment) maintaining formally the necessary distance between the object of the action or study and the tools.
-In the learning/teaching process, explanation is a tool used by both, teacher and students.
-Its goal is to manifest comprehension.

-Traditionally, explanation belongs to monological teaching methods where the information is transmitted from the teacher to the students (together with e.g. narrative, description or lecture).
-Skalková, 1999, says that in practice, individual forms of explanation often percolate.
-In this perspective, explanation is seen as the task fulfilled by the teacher with students passively receiving what is presented.
-Collecting feedback on students' perceptions of whether explanations are clearly identified whether students feel particular teaching assisted them in understanding the subject matter.
-Without student understanding, no explanation can be said to be clear.

-We see explanation in a much broader sense: